TTimTT/FMAP/README.md

 - Finally, open `Playlist creator.ipynb`.
 Modify the parameters as you like.

 # Troubleshooting
-You may want to use the following conda environment to use these scripts: #TODO
+- You may want to use the following conda environment to use these scripts: #TODO
+- If you have any trouble with `Extractor.ipynb`, an already extracted demos songs features are avalaible in the `data` folder, you can simply run `Playlist creator.ipynb`

 # Reference
 **FMA: A Dataset For Music Analysis**: Michaël Defferrard, Kirell Benzi, Pierre Vandergheynst, Xavier Bresson, 2017.